Hasui - Print and Watercolor. Preparatory watercolor for a Hasui print published by Watanabe.

 In the present watercolor Hasui uses an almost pointillistic technique in applying the watercolours.
 This is especially noticeable on the tea bushes were this watercolor technique helps to render depth and three dimensionality as well as well depicting the foliage the tea bushes in a natural way.

-Recently there are many collectors and museums who are trying to buy Hasui's watercolors.
+Recently there are many collectors and museums who are trying to buy Hasui's watercolors of landscapes.

 Medium: Watercolour on Japanese watercolour paper.